Lead Opinion

 II

 Of the cases presently under discussion, only Williams involves direct review of a nonfinal criminal judgment.
-The other two, Elkanich and Mackey, were brought here by persons in federal custody, seeking release through issuance of a writ of habeas corpus.[1]
-At the time their *682 convictions became final, there was no constitutional error in the conviction of either.
-Since that time subsequent decisions of this Court have formulated new constitutional rules that invalidate the procedures like those involved in their trials.
+The other two, Elkanich and Mackey, were brought here by persons in federal custody, seeking release through issuance of a writ of habeas corpus.

 While, as I have just stated, I think it clear what law should be applied to nonfinal convictions here on direct review, the choice of law problem as it applies to cases here on habeas seems to me a much more difficult one.
 However, that choice, in my view, is also one that can be responsibly made only by focusing, in the first instance, on the nature, function, and scope of the adjudicatory process in which such cases arise.
 The relevant frame of reference, in other words, is not the purpose of the new rule whose benefit the petitioner seeks, but instead the purposes for which the writ of habeas corpus is made available.

 Thus, prior to Brown v.
-Allen, it must have been crystal clear that the "retroactivity" of a new constitutional rule was a function of the scope and purposes of the habeas corpus writ.
+Allen, it must have been crystal clear that the “retroactivity” of a new constitutional rule was a function of the scope and purposes of the habeas corpus writ.
 Absent unusual circumstances, a new rule was not cognizable on habeas simply because of the limited scope of the writ.
 While the extent of inquiry into alleged constitutional error on habeas has been drastically expanded in the past 20 years, the retroactivity problem remains analytically constant.
-In my view, the issues respectively presented by the two cases I treat here that arise on collateral review (Elkanich and Mackey) whether the new rules of the Chimel case and the Marchetti and Grosso cases should be applied "retroactively" must be considered as none other than a problem as to the scope of the habeas writ.
-We can properly decline to apply the Chimel rule, or the principles of Marchetti and Grosso, to the present cases only if that is consistent with the reasons for the provision, in our federal legal system, of a habeas corpus proceeding to test the validity of an individual's official confinement.
+In my view, the issues respectively presented by the two cases I treat here that arise on collateral review (Elkanich and Mackey)— whether the new rules of the Chimel case and the Mar-chetti and Grosso cases should be applied “retroactively” — must be considered as none other than a problem as to the scope of the habeas writ.
+We can properly decline to apply the Chimel rule, or the principles of Marchetti and Grosso, to the present cases only if that is consistent with the reasons for the provision, in our federal legal system, of a habeas corpus proceeding to test the validity of an individual’s official confinement.

 Clearly, it is at least fair to regard this issue as not yet settled by this Court.
 Consequently, I go on to inquire how it ought to be resolved.
-For me, with a few exceptions, the relevant competing policies properly balance out to the conclusion that, given the current broad scope of constitutional issues cognizable on habeas, *689 it is sounder, in adjudicating habeas petitions, generally to apply the law prevailing at the time a conviction became final than it is to seek to dispose of all these cases on the basis of intervening changes in constitutional interpretation.
+For me, with a few exceptions, the relevant competing policies properly balance out to the conclusion that, given the current broad scope of constitutional issues cognizable on habeas,

 I do not mean to neglect the force of countervailing contentions.
 Assuring every state and federal prisoner a forum in which he can continually litigate the current constitutional validity of the basis for his conviction tends to assure a uniformity of ultimate treatment among prisoners; provides a method of correcting abuses now, but not formerly, perceived as severely detrimental to societal interests; and tends to promote a rough form of justice, albeit belated, in the sense that current constitutional notions, it may be hoped, ring more “correct” or “just” than those they discarded.

 In my view, however, these interests are too easily overstated.
 Some discrimination must always exist in the legal treatment of criminal convicts within a system where the governing law is continuously subject to change.
-And it has been the law, presumably for at least as long as anyone currently in jail has been incarcerated, that procedures utilized to convict them must have been fundamentally fair, that is, in accordance with the command of the Fourteenth Amendment that "[n]o State shall . . . deprive any person of life, liberty, or property, without due process of law."
+And it has been the law, presumably for at least as long as anyone currently in jail has been incarcerated, that procedures utilized to convict them must have been fundamentally fair, that is, in accordance with the command of the Fourteenth Amendment that “[n]o State shall . . . deprive any person of life, liberty, or property, without due process of law.”
 Twining v.
-New Jersey, 211 U.S. 78 (1908).
-Moreover, it is too easy to suggest that constitutional updating is necessary in order to assure that the system arrives only at "correct" results.
-By hypothesis, a final conviction, state or federal, has been adjudicated by a court cognizant of the Federal Constitution and duty bound to apply it.
-To argue that a conclusion reached by one of these "inferior" courts is somehow forever erroneous because years later this Court took a different view of the relevant constitutional command *690 carries more emotional than analytic force.
-No one has put this point better than Mr. Justice Jackson, in his concurring opinion in Brown v.
-Allen, 344 U. S., at 540:
+New Jersey,

-"[R]eversal by a higher court is not proof that justice is thereby better done.
+“[RJeversal by a higher court is not proof that justice is thereby better done.
 There is no doubt that if there were a super-Supreme Court, a substantial proportion of our reversals of state courts would also be reversed.
-We are not final because we are infallible, but we are infallible only because we are final."
+We are not final because we are infallible, but we are infallible only because we are final.”

 A rule of law that fails to take account of these finality interests would do more than subvert the criminal process itself.
 It would also seriously distort the very limited resources society has allocated to the criminal process.
 While men languish in jail, not uncommonly for over a year, awaiting a first trial on their guilt or innocence, it is not easy to justify expending substantial quantities of the time and energies of judges, prosecutors, and defense lawyers litigating the validity under present law of criminal convictions that were perfectly free from error when made final.
 See Friendly, supra, at 148-149.
 This drain on society’s resources is compounded by the fact that issuance of the habeas writ compels a State that wishes to continue enforcing its laws against the successful petitioner to relitigate facts buried in the remote past through presentation of witnesses whose memories of the relevant events often have dimmed.
 This very act of trying stale facts may well, ironically, produce a second trial no more reliable as a matter of getting at the truth than the first.
 See Amsterdam, Search, Seizure, and Section 2255: A Comment, 112 U. Pa.
 L. Rev. 378, 384 (1964).

-In the plurality opinions in Williams and Elkanich, and Mackey the only challenge I perceive to my views is the single assertion that my analysis is untenable because unsupported by precedent.
+In the plurality opinions in Williams and Elkmich, and Mackey the only challenge I perceive to my views is the single assertion that my analysis is untenable because unsupported by precedent.
 Williams v.
 United States, ante, at 651-652.
 Truly, this is a remarkable claim.
 For Linkletter v.
 Walker, supra, the wellspring of the current retroactivity doctrine, took as its point of departure the very distinction between direct review and collateral attack which I have argued is crucial to any analysis in this field, a distinction which the Court now firmly discards.

 Further, as the dissenting opinion in United States v.
-United States Coin & Currency, post, at 735, points out, in an analogous situation, the legislative repeal of a criminal statute, "the judge-made rule was that those whose convictions had been finally affirmed when repeal took place received no benefit from the new rule; but repeal of a statute abated pending prosecutions and required reversal of convictions still on appeal when the law was changed."
-In other words, the precise distinction I have urged between direct review and collateral attack, based not on the nature of the act of changing the law or of the new law thus pronounced but, instead, on the nature of the adjudicatory context in which the claim of legal error was presented has consistently *697 been the model for the judicial process.
-Indeed, it would seem that the only precedential support for the position that prevails today is that conflicting and confusing flurry of "retroactivity" opinions that commenced less than five years ago with Johnson v.
-New Jersey, 384 U.S. 719 (1966).
+United States Coin & Currency, post, at 735, points out, in an analogous situation, the legislative repeal of a criminal statute, “the judge-made rule was that those whose convictions had been finally affirmed when repeal took place received no benefit from the new rule; but repeal of a statute abated pending prosecutions and required reversal of convictions still on appeal when the law was changed.”
+In other words, the precise distinction I have urged between direct review and collateral attack, based not on the nature of the act of changing the law or of the new law thus pronounced but, instead, on the nature of the adjudicatory context in which the claim of legal error was presented has consistently

 Other aspects of the dissent in Coin & Currency, supra, might, it seems to me, be construed as a further challenge to the views I have expressed here since that opinion is subscribed to by a majority of those members of the Court who have determined that, for purposes of deciding whether new search and seizure rules apply to subsequent cases arising in federal courts, the process invoked by the litigants is irrelevant.
 In any event, I find the implications of the analysis underlying that dissent startling.
 For example, that Congress currently provides that statutory repeal shall not abate pending prosecutions or require reversal of nonfinal convictions seems to me a singularly unhelpful bit of information.
 We sit as a court of law, not a council of revision.
 Our powers of judicial review are judicial, not legislative, in nature.
-The assertion that this evidence is relevant data for resolving the problems at hand serves at best only to make explicit that which I have attempted to demonstrate in Part I of this opinionthat the retroactivity analysis currently ascendant in this Court proceeds on the false and unacceptable premise that constitutional interpretation is not purely a judicial, but, rather, something akin to a legislative, process.
+The assertion that this evidence is relevant data for resolving the problems at hand serves at best only to make explicit that which I have attempted to demonstrate in Part I of this opinion — that the retroactivity analysis currently ascendant in this Court proceeds on the false and unacceptable premise that constitutional interpretation is not purely a judicial, but, rather, something akin to a legislative, process.
 If, in fact, that premise is true we ought not to be writing retroactivity opinions but instead relinquishing some of our powers of judicial review.

 Because my comprehension of the relevant issues diverges so substantially from that of the Court it is necessary for me to discuss separately my view as to the proper disposition of each of these three cases.